CALCZERO.COM

 Lower power settings work better for delicate tasks.
 Melting chocolate at full power creates hot spots that scorch before the rest melts.
 At 50% power, the pauses let heat spread evenly.
 Defrosting meat at low power prevents cooking the edges while the center stays frozen.
 Half the power means double the time, and the food comes out better.

 Most microwave recipes assume 1000-watt appliances.
-If yours is 700 watts, add about 15% more time.
-For 1200 watts, reduce time by about 10%.
-Check your microwave's wattage on the inside door panel or in the manual.
+A 700-watt microwave usually needs about 15% more time.
+A 1200-watt microwave usually needs about 10% less time.
+Check the microwave wattage on the inside door panel or in the manual.

 How Pressure Cookers Work

-When you seal a pressure cooker, trapped steam raises the boiling point from 212°F to around 250°F. The higher temperature cooks food much faster—usually in one-third the conventional time.
-Your braised meats and stews keep all their moisture.
+When a pressure cooker is sealed, trapped steam raises the boiling point from 212°F to around 250°F. The higher temperature cooks food much faster, usually in one-third the conventional time, while braised meats and stews keep more moisture.

 The release method matters too: